anoobbava/anoobbava.github.io/source/_posts/2018-06-28-deployment-using-mina.markdown

 ###3.mina script

-deploy.rb is the heart of the mina tool.We can configure that based on our requirement.I will give you basic explanation about the each of the commands here and updated the basic skeleton of the deploy.rb and also for verification, will updated with my own deploy.rb which is used in my blog_app.
+deploy.rb is the heart of the mina tool.
+We can configure that based on our requirement.

+I will give you basic explanation about the each of the commands here and updated the basic skeleton of the deploy.rb and also for verification, will updated with my own deploy.rb which is used in my blog_app.

 *skeleton of the deploy.rb*